nosas/blog/keras_tuner_tensorboard/article.md

 Alternatively, we could pick a more efficient algorithm, such as `Hyperband` or `BayesianOptimization`.

 Search times are also dependent on the size of the model - filters in the Conv2D layers or pooling sizes in MaxPooling2D layers.
-That's why it's important to define the search space with meaningful values; if the values are needlessly large, the search will be inefficient with regards to time and computation.
+That's why it's important to define the search space with meaningful values; if the values are needlessly large, the search will be inefficient with regard to time and computation.

 ### Tuning process results